gotchoices/MyCHIPs/doc/Project/CHIP_Definition.md

 This project has two phases:
 - Creation of the economic/mathematical model,
 - Writing a program to sample economic data, compute the index, publish past and/or current results in the form of a web page.

+Researchers may prefer to engage on one or both phases.

 ## One Suggested Approach:
 It is fairly straightforward to construct a table of